justxi/rocm/README.md

 **Please report all problems here first, if you tried one or more ebuilds.**

 The following table shows all ebuilds tested in this repository (2019-04-15):
+All other ebuilds can be out of date!

 |Ebuild|Version|State|in Gentoo portage|
 |---|---|---|---|